This is a list supporting my Convention Time post. The following is a list of what you should pack in your Con Kit:

 Deodorant – Try to get one that isn’t too powerful in scent, but still does the job.
 Don’t be one of the sweaty, smelly geeks that weekend.
 Plus it just feels nice not to stink.

 Water Bottle – For any con-goer, a refillable stainless steel water bottle is a great investment.
 You need to keep hydrated, and it is better to carry your water with you and fill it periodically than it is to risk drinking from fountains.
+Avoid glass water bottles, as you will likely drop the bottle at least once during the con.
+Broken glass is no one’s friend.

 Snacks – Carry some healthy snacks with you, for those times you just can’t get a meal or need a quick pick-me-up.
 I recommend pieces of fruit (apples, bananas), nuts (but not peanuts in case people have allergies), jerky (make sure to drink your water) and protein bars.
 Your body will thank you for the healthy stuff by giving you more energy through the day.